Ashlrgs/SentiBot__/README.md

 Overview

 This project implements a Chatbot Song Recommender System, utilizing natural language processing to recommend songs based on user input.
 The system employs a Neural Network model for song recommendations.
+Analyzing sentiments of users and suggesting song based on their sentiment mood .